Residenza d’Epoca in Piazza della SignoriaFlorence (Tuscany)10 roomsfrom £180

 With piazzas and streets brightly lit at night and an overall low crime rate, most travelers feel very safe when visiting Florence.
 We get it, the laid-back lifestyle of lazy walks taking in the sights and wine-soaked meals can sweep you up and disarm you.

-What are the safest neighborhoods to stay in Florence Italy? ›Florence is, in general, a city where visitors can feel secure.
+Florence is, in general, a city where visitors can feel secure.
 In particular, areas which are more residential – like Santa Croce and Sant'Ambrogio, or San Frediano, Santo Spirito, San Niccolò, and Piazzale Michelangelo across the Arno – are very safe.

-Is there Uber in Florence? ›Yes.
+Yes.
 The Uber app gives you the power to request a ride to get around Florence anytime, 24/7.

-What month is best for Florence? ›Considering the weather, we would say Florence's (and Tuscany's) best travel months (also its busiest and most expensive) are April, May, June, September, and October.
+Considering the weather, we would say Florence's (and Tuscany's) best travel months (also its busiest and most expensive) are April, May, June, September, and October.
 These months combine the convenience of peak season with pleasant weather.

 What is the best way to travel within Florence? ›